-Standard Reviewed N/A Satisfactory Not Satisfactory B.1 Course competencies represent industry's X expectation of the overarching knowledge, skills, and abilities that 1 st year college students should possess.
+Table.
+Matrix of conducted skins mapped to students, mutstry, and employers Standard Reviewed N/A Satisfactory Not Satisfactory B.1 Course competencies represent industry's X expectation of the overarching knowledge, skills, and abilities that 1 st year college students should possess.
 B.2 Core course competencies are relevant to X industry and employers.
 B.3 Instruction, activities, and assignment in X individual courses are relevant and engaging to students.

-- B.1 Course objectives align with industry expectations at the appropriate skill level. - B.2 Core competencies are relevant to industry and employers, as verified using the Burning Glass labor market data and the Dynamic Skills Audit Summary.
-Student learning objectives align with the competencies expected of new hires in the field of computer networking. - B.3 Activities and instruction defined in the course outline offer real-world application in computer networking field.
+B.1 - Course objectives align with industry expectations at the appropriate skill level, as they are derived directly from the current certification exam.

+B.2 - Core competencies are relevant to industry and employers, as verified using the Burning Glass labor market data (http://burning-glass.com/research/coding-skills/) and the Dynamic Skills Audit Summary.
+Student learning objectives align with the competencies expected of new hires in the computer programming field and those listed by the Advisory Board.

+B.3 - Activities and instruction defined in the course outline offer real-world application in programming and coding languages that are beneficial to students seeking employment in this field.